Skip to content

 Access Computation

 Access computation determines when and under what conditions satellites can view, observe, or "access" ground locations.
-This is fundamental for mission planning, ground station contact scheduling, imaging opportunity planning, and other mission operations planning tasks.
+Access opportunities are at the core of ground station contact scheduling, imaging opportunity planning, and other mission operations planning tasks.

 An access occurs when a satellite has a clear geometric line-of-sight to a ground location and meets all constraints (e.g., minimum elevation angle, local time of day, look direction).
 Brahe's access computation system identifies time windows where all constraints are met and computes relevant properties (e.g., azimuth, elevation, off-nadir angle) for each access window.
 The system is designed to be flexible, allowing users to define custom locations, constraints, and properties as needed.
 Access computation is also parallelized by default to efficiently handle large numbers of locations and satellites.